caoyixiaozh/collection-of-notes/Optimization/constrained nonlinear optmization.md

 \end{cases}
 $$

 The problem with this transformation is that $\chi$ is discontinuous, while our algorithms to solve unconstrained problems such as gradient descent and Newton's method rely on differentiating the objective function.
-Therefore, we need to come up with ways to approximate the function $\chi$: 1) a linear approximation, which leads to the Lagrangian 2) a non-linear approximation, which leads to the barrier function.
+Therefore, we need to come up with ways to approximate the function $\chi$: 1. a linear approximation, which leads to the Lagrangian dual problem; 2. a non-linear approximation, which leads to the interior point method.

 ## Lagrangian Duality